Fleming Showcase speaker profile: Professor Bonnie Bassler

 The Fleming Prize, named after founding member and the first President of the Society, Sir Alexander Fleming FRS, is awarded each year to an early career researcher who has achieved an outstanding research record within 12 years of being awarded their PhD.

 The Fleming Showcase will be a celebration of outstanding science in recognition of the legacy of past Fleming Prize winners and it will demonstrate the impact of both established and up-and-coming scientists in addressing important challenges.
+The showcase is organised by a Committee of Fleming Prize Winners, Chaired by Sir Paul Nurse FRS.

 Professor Bonnie Bassler